Data Centers in Salt Lake City

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market is served by over 15 carriers as of September 2025, with multiple carrier-neutral facilities offering diverse network options.
-This ensures competitive pricing and resilient network design opportunities.
+Carrier Density & Carrier Neutrality The market is served by over 15 network carriers as of September 2025, with strong representation in the 29 carrier-neutral data centers.
+This provides ample choice for building redundant, high-performance network architectures.

-Internet Exchange Points (IXPs) The Salt Lake Internet Exchange (SLIX) is the primary public peering point in the region.
-SLIX facilitates efficient local traffic exchange, reducing latency and transit costs for connected networks.
-Most large-scale peering is handled privately within the area's major data centers.
+Internet Exchange Points (IXPs) The Salt Lake Internet eXchange (SLIX) is the primary IXP in the region.
+It facilitates efficient local traffic peering, reducing latency and transit costs for businesses serving local and regional users.

 Power Analysis

-Power Grid Reliability The power grid supporting the main data center corridors is modern and well-engineered.
-Facilities typically have access to redundant power feeds from separate substations, ensuring high levels of uptime for mission-critical operations.
+Power Grid Reliability The power grid serving the main data center zones in Salt Lake City is well-engineered, with facilities typically supported by redundant substations.
+This design ensures high levels of uptime required for mission-critical operations.

 Market Access, Business & Tax Climate

-Salt Lake City combines strategic location with a business-friendly environment, making it an attractive alternative to more expensive coastal markets.
+Salt Lake City combines strategic location with a pro-business environment, making it an attractive site for digital infrastructure.

 Natural Disaster Risk

-Salt Lake City has a High risk profile according to federal assessments, with a FEMA National Risk Index score of 94.21 as of September 2025.
-This score highlights the need for well-engineered facilities designed to mitigate specific regional threats.
+Salt Lake City has a High natural disaster risk profile, with a FEMA National Risk Index score of 94.21 out of 100 as of September 2025.